Timmarus/Boundless/doc/sprint 0/process.md

 was pitching their own ideas and how we could incorporate a piece of each idea into the final version of Boundless.
-Through some more voting rounds, we were able to narrow down the impeccable vision of Boundless, filtering out user stories, personas and features that would through off the trajectory our main intention.
+Through some more voting rounds, we were able to narrow down the impeccable vision of Boundless, filtering out user stories, personas and features that would throw off the trajectory our main intention.
 For those that remained, we began to add a priority to every user story as well as a time estimation.
 It took some analysis to create the ordered structure of which user stories we should tackle first (because as we know, some stories are dependant on others such as needing to create an account before deleting one).
 Once we had